himeno-sun-lab/himeno-sun-lab.github.io/content/en/authors/Wangminghao/index.md

   - Students
 ---

-Ziqing CHANG is a master student in 1st year in the Himeno-Sun Lab.
+Minghao WANG is a master student in 1st year in the Himeno-Sun Lab.